xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Speculative Generality

 We have some methods, like checkImageCollision() and some getters and setters, that are not being used, but were created to support anticipated future features.
-This will obviously be fixed until the final delivery, as these features will be implemented.
+This will obviously be fixed until the final delivery, as these features will be used/implemented.

 ### Couplers

 #### Message Chains

 The WindowViewer class calls methods of the ArenaViewer class, that will call some other methods of the ElementViewer class.
 This is a chain of calls that we would like to improve and simplify until the final delivery, by reviewing the structure of the code.

 ## Testing